kstatebioinfo/Irys-scaffolding/README.md

 ### assembly_qc.pl

 **assembly_qc.pl -** a script that compiles assembly metrics for assemblies in all of the possible directories:'strict_t', 'default_t', 'relaxed_t', 'strict_t/strict_ml', 'strict_t/relaxed_ml', 'default_t/strict_ml', 'default_t/relaxed_ml', 'relaxed_t/strict_ml', and 'relaxed_t/relaxed_ml'.
 The assemblies are created using assemble_SGE_cluster/AssembleIrysCluster.pl from https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/tree/master/KSU_bioinfo_lab.
-The parameter -b should be the same as the -b parameter used for the assembly script.
+The parameter `-b` should be the same th same as the `-b` parameter used for the assembly script (same with the `-p` parameter).
 It is the directory with the BNX files used for assembly.

 ```
 perl ~/Irys-scaffolding/KSU_bioinfo_lab/assembly_qc.pl -b ~/sample_data -p My_project_ID